sidenver/sidenver.github.io/_pages/cv.md

 ## Work experience

-* Summer 2018: Intern NLP
+* Amazon Comprehend Medical: Applied Scientist Intern
+  * Collaborated with research scientists and clinical practitioner on the problem of clinical summarization.
+  * Designed and developed state-of-the-art neural summarization models for clinical documents.

-  * 3M Health Information System
+* 3M Health Information System: NLP Intern
   * Designed and evaluated a real-world encounter-level medical coding model
   * Collaborated with an Agile team to implement evidence retrieval modules used in 3M Health Information Systems production.

-* Summer 2017: Intern NLP
-  * Johns Hopkins University
+* Johns Hopkins University: NLP Intern
   * Worked with Prof. Suchi Saria on disease annotation of clinical notes using ExpertSourcing.

-* Fall 2016 - Present: Graduate Research Assistant
+* University of Maryland: Graduate Research Assistant
-  * University of Maryland
   * Working with Prof. Philip Resnik and Prof. Doug Oard on suicidality assessment and information retrieval.

 ## Publications